 Evidence-based practice with sound theory is a main driver in Martha’s scholarly work.
 She is a principal researcher on the Community of Inquiry framework for online and blended learning (coi.athabascau.ca), which is designed to maximize deep learning and provide students with a learning experience that is developmental and sustainable.
 She is co-author of a book on the topic with Drs.
 N. Vaughan and D.R.
 Garrison: Teaching in Blended Learning Environments: Creating and Sustaining Communities of Inquiry (http://www.aupress.ca/index.php/books/120229).
 Martha held a major research grant from the Canadian Social Sciences and Humanities Research Council which supported rigorous empirical tests on the value of this framework.

-She is currently Program Director of the Master of Education, Distance Education at Athabasca University.
-In her eighteen years as an academic at Athabasca University, Martha has been involved in numerous research projects on open and distance learning and has taught, supervised, and supported hundreds of graduate students working in the same area of education.
+She is currently Program Director of the Master of Education, Open, Digital, and Distance Education at Athabasca University.
+In her twenty years as an academic at Athabasca University, Martha has been involved in numerous research projects on open and distance learning and has taught, supervised, and supported hundreds of graduate students working in the same area of education.
 She teaches Leadership in Education Innovation in the Doctorate of Education, Distance Education program.
 She is the author of The Guide to Blended Learning and instructor, co-designer, and researcher for the open online course Blended Learning Practice.
-The 2nd edition of Introduction to Distance Education: Understanding Teaching and Learning in a New Era, which she co-edited, has just been released by Taylor & Francis for 2021.
+The 2nd edition of Introduction to Distance Education: Teaching and Learning in a New Era, which she co-edited, has just been released by Taylor & Francis for 2021.
 She has held major research grants supporting research on the technology-enabled student experience.
 In 2019 Martha received an Honorary Doctorate from Mid-Sweden University and the Leadership Award from the Canadian Network for Innovation in Education.
 Her research interest areas include 1) online and blended learning 2) communities of inquiry 3) higher education reform and 4) leadership in education.
 Martha is currently Visiting Professor of Pedagogy at Mid-Sweden University.